Mumbai Meri Jaan

-Mumbai Meri Jaan (translation: Mumbai, My Life) is a 2008 Indian drama film directed by Nishikant Kamat and produced by Ronnie Screwvala.
+Mumbai Meri Jaan (translation: Mumbai, My Life) is a 2008 Indian Hindi-language drama film directed by Nishikant Kamat and produced by Ronnie Screwvala.
 It stars R. Madhavan, Irrfan Khan, Soha Ali Khan, Paresh Rawal and Kay Kay Menon.
 It deals with the aftermath of the 11 July 2006 Mumbai train bombings, where 209 people lost their lives and over 700 were injured.
-It won multiple Filmfare Awards.

 Plot

-Rupali Joshi (Soha Ali Khan) is a successful reporter who is getting married in two months.
+Rupali Joshi is a successful reporter who is getting married in two months.

-Nikhil Agrawal (Madhavan) is an environmentally conscious executive who rides the train to work every day and is expecting his first child.
-Suresh (Kay Kay Menon) is a struggling computer tech who spends his time loafing at a local cafe and criticizing Muslims.
-Meanwhile, Sunil Kadam (Vijay Maurya) struggles with the corruption and inefficiency of the Mumbai police force and his boss, Tukaram Patil (Paresh Rawal), who is nearing retirement.
+Nikhil Agrawal is an environmentally conscious executive who rides the train to work every day and is expecting his first child.
+Suresh is a struggling computer tech who spends his time loafing at a local cafe and criticizing Muslims.
+Meanwhile, Sunil Kadam struggles with the corruption and inefficiency of the Mumbai police force and his boss, Tukaram Patil, who is nearing retirement.

 On 11 July Nikhil and Suresh are in the second class compartment of a train when a bomb goes off in the first class compartment.
 The two survive, but Nikhil is too afraid to take the train again and is diagnosed with acute stress disorder.
 Suresh becomes obsessed with punishing the city's Muslims and is only stopped from antagonising them by Kadam and Patil on patrol.
-Kadam and Patil abuse a street vendor named Thomas (Irrfan Khan) who begins calling in fake bomb scares at malls to relieve his feelings.
+Kadam and Patil abuse a street vendor named Thomas who begins calling in fake bomb scares at malls to relieve his feelings.
 After an elderly man suffers a heart attack while the police are evacuating one mall, Thomas feels guilty and decides to stop.

 Rupali, who rushed to the scene of the bombings to cover the story, is devastated when she discovers that her fiancé died in the blasts.
 Her grief is augmented when the news channel she works for tries to exploit her story for ratings.
 Meanwhile, Suresh pursues a Muslim that he suspects of being a terrorist.
 However, after Patil stops him and lectures him on communal harmony, Suresh befriends the man.

 After Nikhil's wife goes into labour, he is forced to take the train to get to the hospital.
 Mumbai stops for two minutes while the city observes a moment of silence for those killed in the bombings.
 Patil finally retires from the police force and Kadam forgives him for his corrupt actions.
 Nikhil overcomes his fear of trains and Thomas gives a rose to the elderly man whose heart attack he caused.